eclipsesource/play-json-schema-validator/README.md

   "errors": []
 }
 ```

+In case the schema to validate against makes use of the `id` property to alter resolution scope (or if the schema has been loaded via an `URL`), the error report also contains a `resolutionScope` property.

 ### anyOf, oneOf, allOf
 In case of `allOf`, `anyOf` and `oneOf`,  the `errors` array property holds the actual sub errors.
 For instance, if we have a schema like the following: